-Although PIDM\cite{bhunia2023person} generates sharp images but either has the problem of incorrect pose (5th, 7th row right column, 5th row left column) or missing texture (2nd, 4th, 6th, 9th 10th row left column, 2nd, 3rd, 6th, 8th and 10th row right column).
-Our method is able to generate images keeping texture error to minimum possible and faithfully generates images for invisible regions as well.
-With pose guidance our method generates the correct pose at those places where PIDM \cite{bhunia2023person} missed as shown in Fig. \ref{fig:pidm2} (5th, 7th row right column, 5th row left column).
-Additionally, we provide the qualitative results on Market-1501 dataset as shown in Fig. \ref{fig:market}.
-Market-1501 dataset contains challenging background and as shown in Fig. \ref{fig:market}, in comparison to other methods our method still able to generate photo realistic images with faithful retention of source appearance in the target pose\footnote{We are not able to compare our method with PIDM for Market dataset since the pre-trained checkpoint is not available}.
-Additionally, some results on appearance control is shown in Fig. \ref{fig:appearance}, where given the reference image needs to be transformed to wearing a garment provided in the garment image, We choose challenging pose of garment images and demonstrated that our method faithfully generates those invisible regions on a reference image.
+Although PIDM \cite{bhunia2023person} generates sharp images, it either has problems with incorrect pose (5th and 7th row right columns, 5th row left column) or missing texture (2nd, 4th, 6th, 9th, and 10th row left columns, and 2nd, 3rd, 6th, 8th, and 10th row right columns).
+Our method minimizes texture errors and faithfully generates images for invisible regions as well.
+With pose guidance, our method generates the correct pose in those places where PIDM \cite{bhunia2023person} missed, as shown in Fig.\ref{fig:pidm2} (5th and 7th row right columns, 5th row left column).
+Additionally, we provide qualitative results on the Market-1501 dataset as shown in Fig.\ref{fig:market}.
+The Market-1501 dataset contains challenging backgrounds, and as shown in Fig.\ref{fig:market}, our method is still able to generate photorealistic images while faithfully retaining the source appearance in the target pose.
+Additionally, some results on appearance control are shown in Fig.\ref{fig:appearance}, where given the reference image needs to be transformed to wearing a garment provided in the garment image.
+We chose challenging poses of garment images and demonstrated that our method faithfully generates those invisible regions in a reference image.